Nekland/Symfony-Nekland-Edition/README.md

 An application is an application, a bundle have to be a dependance.
 Not a package of your application.

 *You still want to develop a bundle in your application ?
 Don't worry, you can.
 Just play with it like if you have no "App" folder.*

 ### Documentation files

 We do not disturb your home dev directory with some documentation.
 You can find it on the `app/Resources/doc` folder ;-) .

-Notice that it's a good place to documente your project :) .
+Notice that it's a good place to document your project :) .

 Here we go